-The foregoing discussion has rejected most of the cost elements shown in Table 4.1.

-The following sub-sections 4.2.1 and 4.2.2 discuss further the following avoided costs to be included in determining the FiT for 2014:
+The discussion above has rejected most of the cost elements shown in Table 4.1.
+Sections 4.2.1 and 4.2.2 discuss further the following avoided costs to be included in determining the FiT for 2014:

 - the value of avoided electricity costs (including transmission line losses) - avoided distribution line losses.